bifurcation/expect-ct/draft-stark-expect-ct.md

 for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).

-SOMETHING SOMETHING about the UA getting to choose the policy based on the SCTs.
-Example policies in an appendix?
-Something advising UAs to publish their policies somewhere?
-Something about using reporting to discover policy changes?

 A UA that has previously noted a host as an Expect-CT host MUST evaluate evaluate CT compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.